 Maryam was convicted under Section 9(a)(12) of the NAB ordinance, whereas Nawaz violated Section 9(a)(12) and 9(a)(4) of the ordinance, which states: “if he by corrupt, dishonest, or illegal means, obtains or seeks to obtain for himself, or for his spouse or dependents or any other person, any property, valuable thing, or pecuniary advantage,” then the accused is corrupt.
 However, the former Prime Minister has not been indicted for corruption yet.

 Nawaz and Maryam were not present in Pakistan by reason of Begum Kulsoom’s ill-health, but Captain Safdar was also missing from the court.
 The father-daughter duet had initially requested for exemption of the proceedings for a week, stating that they want to be in the Supreme Court when the judgment is being announced and would do so once Begum Kulsoom is of well-health.
-However, the plea was dismissed and the verdict was declared in their absence anyway.
+However, the plea was dismissed and the verdict was declared against them in their absence anyway.